ai-santos/sql-exercises/README.md

 - [ ] Complete 10 [Relational Algebra challenges](https://www.hackerrank.com/domains/databases/relational-algebra/difficulty/all/page/1) on HackerRank
 - [ ] Complete 5 [Database Normalization challenges](https://www.hackerrank.com/domains/databases/database-normalization/difficulty/all/page/1) on HackerRank

-### Required
-- [ ] The artifact produced is properly licensed, preferably with the [MIT license](https://opensource.org/licenses/MIT).
 ## Quality Rubric
-- Successful completion of SQLBolt exercises
+- [ ] Completion of SQLBolt exercises with an understanding of the incorrect ones
-- Successful completion of SQLZOO exercises
+- [ ] Completion of SQLZoo exercises with an understanding of the incorrect ones
-- All tests pass for LeetCode and HackerRank submissions
+- [ ] All tests pass for LeetCode and HackerRank submissions

 ## Helpful resources

 [18+ Best Online Resources for Learning SQL and Database Concepts](http://www.vertabelo.com/blog/notes-from-the-lab/18-best-online-resources-for-learning-sql-and-database)